-The larger-than-life comedic star John Candy dies suddenly of a heart attack on this day in 1994, at the age of 43.
+The larger-than-life comedic star John Candy dies suddenly of a heart attack on March 4, 1994, at the age of 43.
 At the time of his death, he was living near Durango, Mexico, while filming Wagons East, a Western comedy co-starring the comedian Richard Lewis.

 Born in 1950, Candy’s first professional acting work was in children’s theater in his native Canada.
 In 1972, he was accepted into the prestigious Second City comedy troupe in Toronto, where he would become a regular writer and performer for the group’s television program, SCTV, alongside other rising comics like Eugene Levy (later Candy’s co-star in Splash) and Harold Ramis (Ghostbusters).
 When SCTV moved to network television in 1981, Candy moved with it; that year and the next, he won Emmy Awards for writing for the show.
 Candy’s recurring (and most famous) SCTV persona was Yosh Shmenge, a clarinet player in a polka band.
 He would reprise the character in a mock documentary, The Last Polka, on HBO in 1985 and would also play a polka musician in the smash hit Home Alone (1990).

 Candy made his big break into movies with Splash (1984), in which he stole most of his scenes as the idle, high-living brother of the main character, played by Tom Hanks.
 The film, directed by Ron Howard, was a smash hit, jump-starting the careers of Candy, Hanks, Darryl Hannah and Levy.
 In one particularly memorable scene, Candy throws himself with abandon around a racquetball court, using his hefty frame to full comedic effect.
 Six-foot-three and weighing as much as 275 pounds, he struggled with dieting over the years, but his heft undoubtedly contributed to his success as a comic performer.